-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Addison and you need to be careful when comparing results between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Addison and you need to be careful when comparing between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Addison County ...

-The community of Addison is located in Addison County.
+The Town of Addison is located in Addison County.

 The county had a population of 36,821 people at the 2010 Census.
 With it's population of 1,371 people, Addison represented 3.72% of the county's total.

 In addition, where the community of Addison has a population density of 28.02 people per square mile [10.82 people/km²], Addison County averages 48.05 people per square mile [18.55 people/km²].